 Kivi votives with these väliväri colors are made, when they change the glass mass from one color to another during the manufacturing procedure.
 Usually those colors are for sale as second quality.
 But actually they can be even more valuable than normal colors, because they are more rare.
 Iittala strips are not used on "mixed colored" Kivi votives to my knowledge.

 Iittala glass works started in 1881.
 First they made mundane glass dishes for every home.
 In the 1930s Iittala started to produce designed glass more and more.
 Aino and Alvar Aalto were the first famous designers working for Iittala-Karhula.
-Since 1950s designers like Kaj Franck, Tapio Wirkkala, Timo Sarpaneva and Oiva Toikka have made Iittala known as a first glas designed glass producer.
+Since 1950s designers like Kaj Franck, Tapio Wirkkala, Timo Sarpaneva and Oiva Toikka have made Iittala known all aroun the world.